-MC Number provides you the requisite authority to participate in interstate commerce.
+MC Number provides you with the requisite authority to participate in interstate commerce.
 You need all the info you collected for the USDOT registration to complete the application.
-You will be immediately given A MC number, you can’t start trucking yet.
+You will be immediately given a MC number, you can’t start trucking yet.

 You can’t participate in interstate commerce until the MC number is active and your BOC-3 and insurance policy details is bound on record with the FMCSA